lekxy246/Beginner_sql_Pbi_project/README.md

 **Key findings:**
-- xxxL average unit price is the highest
+- XXXL average unit price is the highest
 - The overall lowest average unit price based on pizza size is 'SMALL'
 - The price range is 9.75 - 35.95

+#### Recommendations:
+- Introduce free drinks combo to support XL and XXL pizza sales.
+- Make a little and simple chart or pop message for online buyers explaining why they are getting a good deal on their money when ordering for XL and XXL compared to SMALL,MEDIUM or LARGE( e.g Uk store(lidl) explain
+-

   ## 6. Time-Based Insights